Introduction to Core Web Vitals

 Identify issues with core web vitals in real time and improve SEO.

-Use Marfeel’s core web vitals module to track the performance of your site in the areas that most affect Google rankings, including LCP, CLS, FID, and more.
+Use Marfeel’s core web vitals module to track the performance of your site in the areas that most affect Google rankings, including LCP, CLS, INP, and more.
 Use this module to prioritize the most damaging issues impacting your score.

 Never lag behind: access core web vitals data in real time without waiting for an updated CrUX report.
 Marfeel bases core web vitals data on real user sessions as opposed to synthetic traffic or server simulations.
 All user pageviews are tracked using the Performance Observer API.